antonylesuisse/qweb/examples/ajaxterm/README.txt

 = [http://antony.lesuisse.org/qweb/trac/wiki/AjaxTerm Ajaxterm] =

 Ajaxterm is a web based terminal.
-It was totally inspired and works almost exactly like http://anyterm.org/ except it's much more easy to install.
+It was totally inspired and works almost exactly like http://anyterm.org/ except it's much easier to install.

 Ajaxterm written in python (and some AJAX javascript for client side) and depends only on python2.3 or better.[[BR]] Ajaxterm is '''very simple to install''' on Linux, Unix, MacOS X and cygwin.[[BR]]